brodybits/Cordova-sqlite-storage-common-dev/README.md

 2. From ibid: a column declared as "DATETIME" has NUMERIC affinity, which gives no hint whether an INTEGER Unix time value, a REAL Julian time value, or possibly even a TEXT ISO8601 date/time string may be stored (further refs:  <https://www.sqlite.org/datatype3.html#section_2_2>, <https://www.sqlite.org/datatype3.html#section_3>)

-From <https://groups.google.com/forum/#!topic/phonegap/za7z51_fKRw>, as discussed in [litehelpers / Cordova-sqlite-storage#546](https://github.com/litehelpers/Cordova-sqlite-storage/issues/546): it was discovered that are some more points of possible confusion with date/time.
+From <https://groups.google.com/forum/#!topic/phonegap/za7z51_fKRw>, as discussed in [litehelpers/Cordova-sqlite-storage#546](https://github.com/litehelpers/Cordova-sqlite-storage/issues/546): it was discovered that are some more points of possible confusion with date/time.
 For example, there is also a `datetime` function that returns date/time in TEXT string format.
 This should be considered a case of "DATETIME" overloading since SQLite is *not* case sensitive.
 This could really become confusing if different programmers or functions consider date/time to be stored in different ways.

 FUTURE TBD: Proper date/time handling will be further tested and documented at some point.